lifepillar/ASMake/README.md

 To suppress this message, set the `printSuccess` property to `false`.

-There is a number of handlers that one can use in a task, such as `osacompile()` and `echo()` shown above.
+There is a number of handlers that one can use in a task, such as `osacompile()` shown above.
 They are all documented in the ASMake's source file.

 ## Tasks with arguments